- Falls Fireworks Illuminations and CocaCola ConcertMay 1 - October 31

-- Table Rock Food Court - Tim Hortons, Pizza Pizza, Burger Town and other favourite options for a light meal or beverage.
+- Table Rock Food Court - Tim Hortons, Pizza Pizza, Table Rock Grill and other favourite options for a light meal or beverage.

 Falls view hotels and the Fallsview Casino Resort are all a short walk to the Falls Incline Railway, that will quickly transport you down the steep moraine to Table Rock.
 From the Clifton Hill Tourist Area, it's just a 10-minute walk through the beautiful gardens of Queen Victoria Park.

 Paid parking is available just across the street at the Falls Parking lot or you can park at the Rapidsview lot, a short drive south of the Falls, and a free shuttle bus will bring you back to Table Rock.

 Hours of Operation: Journey Behind the Falls and the main Shops are all open daily year-round except December 25.
 Some services close in the winter.
 The view of the Falls is always available - 24-hours a day, 7 days a week!

 Table Rock Centre Location: 6650 Niagara Parkway, Niagara Falls, Ontario, Canada.